aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateExample/README.md

 You will progress through the following sections:
 1. Create a Gradle Spring Boot project
 2. Add the required Gradle dependencies
-3. Configure the AWS Advanced JDBC Wrapper
+3. Configure the AWS Advanced JDBC Driver

 ## Pre-requisites
 - A database with IAM authentication enabled.
 This tutorial uses the Aurora PostgreSQL database.
 For information on how to enable IAM database authentication for Aurora databases, please see the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).